psycore8/actionsflow-hec/README.md

-# Automated processes aka CheBot :rainbow_flag:
+# Automated processes aka CheBot :rainbow_flag: :ukraine:

 This repository is for testing purposes only, use at your own risk :)